-The net realized gain on sale of investments is the difference between proceeds received and the average cost of investments sold.
+The net realized gain (loss) on sale of investments is the difference between proceeds received and the average cost of investments sold.
+The net unrealized gain (loss) is the difference between the cost and fair market value of the investment.

-(d) Investment income:
+(g) Investment income: